joyofpw/wire-render-pattern/README.md

 ### The Views

 The views are the font-end code for the templates.
 Contains the html needed for creating the page.
 In this approach the template file only contains “glue code” that will be passed to the view.
 The template file should be responsible for formatting, querying and complex data manipulation and pass the view only the data formatted.
-In this way the view will only contain minimum php code like if, foreach, echo and wireRenderFile method calls.
+In this way the view will only contain minimum php code like if, foreach, echo and `wireRenderFile` method calls.

 Example:

-You have a home.php template and a views/home_view.php file.
-All the logic (querys, parsing parameters, etc) goes to the home.php file while the html will be inside home_view.php file.
+You have a `home.php` template and a `views/home.php` file.
+All the logic (querys, parsing parameters, etc) goes to the `home.php` file while the html will be inside `views/home.php` file.

 ### The Vendor

 The Vendor directory its used for files that are external to your system.
 Mainly for libraries, sdks or code made by other people outside you or your organization.
 Maybe you could put here an Excel Export script or the SDK for Mandrill API.
 Using Delayed Output

 For this pattern to work needs the delayed output strategy.
-Basically we will use two files inside /site/templates/ and autoload them for every template.
+Basically we will use two files inside `/site/templates/` and autoload them for every template.
 The files needed are _init.php and _main.php.
 Using this strategy will make easier to configure the final output for the template.

-First you must add the files to the /site/config.php file.
+First you must add the files to the `/site/config.php` file.

 ```php
 /**